 I’ve just finished teaching on a four-part series on the Apostle Paul.
 I’m now doing a four-part series on his protégé, Timothy.
 From a research point of view, Paul is a goldmine.
 He is one of the most written about people in history.
 But Timothy isn’t.
 We don’t know nearly as much about Timothy as we do for Paul.
 Some of the reasons for this are obvious.
-These include: (i) the nature of Timothy’s ministry (as the messenger and representative of Paul) meant that he was conveying what Paul wrote to the churches he visited and thus there was no cause for him to write anything (because he was physically present); (ii) Timothy succeeded Paul when the Neronic persecution had commenced in which the Apostle Paul was martyred in early 65 AD and tens of thousands of Christians were also martyred as it began; (iii) therefore, many of those who knew Timothy directly were unable to record their memories of him because of this violent period of martyrdom.
+These include: (i) the nature of Timothy’s ministry (as the messenger and representative of Paul) meant that he was conveying what Paul wrote to the churches he visited and thus there was no cause for him to write anything (because he was physically present); (ii) Timothy succeeded Paul when the Neronic persecution had commenced in which the Apostle Paul was martyred probably in early 65 AD and tens of thousands of Christians were also martyred as it began; (iii) therefore, many of those who knew Timothy directly were unable to record their memories of him because of this violent period of martyrdom.
 But in my research I came across one of the most novel explanations I’d ever heard of…

 The anonymous author of this particular website was aware of the Neronic persecution (64 – 68) but believed the reason that virtually nothing was written about Timothy and Paul’s other companions was that they were all raptured.
 He claimed that this fulfilled the reference to Christ’s ‘coming’ in Matthew 24 and Paul’s statement about believers being ‘caught up with Christ in the air’ from First Thessalonians 4.
 If this had indeed happened, it might indeed explain why so little is recorded about the next generation of apostles succeeding the Apostles of the Lamb, since, they were snatched away.
 The author offered no supporting evidence for this claim except that in his opinion it explained the surprising silence from the historical record, and the most natural fulfilment of the two particular prophetic passages mentioned.
 But there are at least three insurmountable problems to this view.